waiwera/waiwera/doc/user/setup_eos.rst

 These EOS modules simulate mixtures of water and non-condensible gases (NCGs), together with energy.
 They work in much the same way as the water / energy EOS ("we") apart from modifications to the fluid properties resulting from the presence of the non-condensible gas.

 The primary variables for these EOS modules are as for the water / energy EOS, but with an added third variable, the partial pressure of the non-condensible gas.
+(The first variable, pressure, now represents the total pressure, not the partial pressure of water.)

 The **"eos.primary.scale"** contains values for customising the non-dimensionalisation of pressure, temperature and gas partial pressure primary variables.
 Gas partial pressures can be scaled either by a fixed constant, as for the pressure and temperature variables, or by the total pressure (the default).
 This can be selected by setting the **"eos.primary.scale.partial_pressure"** to **"pressure"**.
 For example: